KDE/digikam-doc/post_processing/metadata_editor.rst

     - **Keywords**: record keywords relevant to the item.

         The **Use information retrieval words** checkbox allows to edit the keywords list used to define the content.
 Below a text field allows to enter a new keyword, limited to 64 characters.
-Use **Add** button to append the new keyword to the list. **Delete** button remove an entry, and **Replace** button change the current selected item on the list with the edit keyword value.
+Use **Add** button to append the new keyword to the list. **Delete** button remove an entry from the list, and **Replace** button change the current selected item on the list with the edit keyword value.

     .. figure:: images/metadata_editor_iptc_keywords.webp
         :alt: